dionkapf/dionkapf/README.md

 - 👋 Hi, I’m @dionkapf
-- 👀 I’m interested in .NET Platform and MERN
+- 👀 I’m interested in everything Javascript including React and Node!
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning ExpressJS
 - 💞️ I’m looking to collaborate on React Projects!
 - 📫 Email me for any enquiries!